El Salvador Birding Tours Wildlife Adventure

 Just outside of Suchitoto there are several great birding spots for the day.
 This area also processes indigo and we will be visiting an organic indigo farm and have a chance to see fabrics dyed at a local artisan co-op.
 After dinner there will be an evening tour to look for night birds and critters.

 Day 5: Rancho Estero y Mar

-Back on the Pacific Coast for more birding, exploring, swimming, kayaking, boat tours and night time exploring.
-There are enough birds, activities and interesting sights to fill several days worth of seeing new birds and wildlife and having new experiences.
+Early morning birding tour at the Santa Ana Volcano and Cerro Verde National Park.
+This is a wonderful area for birding and walking. in the afternoon, it is a 2 hour drive back to Playa El Pimental on the Pacific Coast for more birding.
+There are enough birds, activities and interesting sights to fill several days worth of seeing new birds and wildlife and having new experiences in the area.

 Day 6: Fly day

-Most flights leave in the morning and so getting to the airport will be the only activity for the day
+Most flights leave in the morning and so getting to the airport will be the only organized activity for the day.

 Please note: The lodging described in this itinerary is always our first choice based on availability.
 Details of this trip are a little vague as it is VERY flexible.
 Destinations throughout the trip are based on the desires, ability and goals of the group.